 There is no one predictable cost for an appeal.
 It will depend on your lawyer’s rates, the complexity of the case, and the size of the record.
 Some cases may end up totaling $10,000, others much more.
 Your specific circumstances would have to be considered to estimate costs.

 If you are unhappy with the outcome of a custody case, your best bet is to engage the services of a family court lawyer in California with experience presenting arguments in appeals court.
-Contact Westover Law and book a consultation with one of our family court lawyers in California.
+Contact Westover Law and book a consultation with one of the best family court lawyers for appeals in California.